revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-166.Joe is asking What mapping means and what kind of data type is based on mapping in python What will be your answer to this question?
+166. Joe is asking what mapping means and what kind of data type is based on mapping in python.
+What will be your answer to this question?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python mapping refers to an object that maps keys to associated with the values.
+- In python, mapping refers to an object that maps keys to be associated with the values.
-- The Python `dictionary` is the only one type of mapping in the base typeset.
+- The Python `dictionary` is the only type of mapping in the base typeset.
-- In python Mappings does not maintain any left-to-right position order,it will support access to stored data by key, as well as type-specific method calls.
+- In python, Mappings do not maintain any left-to-right position order, it will support access to stored data by key, as well as type-specific method calls.

 </details>

 ---

-167.Jhon is having python program named "first.py" and Brian is having the same file but a different name as "first.pyc".
-Their manager is asking what are the differences between both the files in python.
+167. Jhon is having python program named "first.py" and Brian is having the same file but a different name as "first.pyc".
+Their manager asks about the differences between the files in python.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- The difference between both the `.py` files are python files having the source code but `.pyc` has the bytecode of your program.
+- The difference between the `.py` files is python files that have the source code but `.pyc` has the bytecode of your program.

 </details>

 ---

-168.Can you tell me How will you get environment variables in python ?
+168. Can you tell me how will you get environment variables in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- `getenv()` method is used to get the value of the environment variable key if it exists.Else the default value will be returned.
+- `getenv()` method is used to get the value of the environment variable key if it exists.
+Else the default value will be returned.

 ```python
 import os